 Side Effects and Getting Used to the Device

-CPAP works well but it can take some time to get used to, especially for the first few nights.
+CPAP works well, but it can take some time to get used to, especially for the first few nights.
 Here are some tips to help you adjust:

 - Masks are available in many different styles ranging from full face masks with adjustable straps to half masks with nasal pillows.
 Masks also come in different sizes.
-When selecting a mask, try on different styles and sizes to see which feels most comfortable.
+When choosing a mask, try on different styles and sizes to see which feels most comfortable.

 - Make sure your doctor or CPAP service provider shows you how to adjust the mask for the best fit.
 A poor-fitting mask can cause skin irritation or sores.
 Let your doctor know if you develop any skin problems.